Byggtjeneste/integration-events/incoming/package_events.md

 | `packageId` | string  | **Required** | GUID of package entity | This will be generated and stored in Middleware.  |
 | `quantity`  | integer | **Required** |                        | **TBD**

+Note: See rules for setting packageId in the create section
 ## Sample json

 ```json